Anvil-Late/ML-Course-Project/README.md

 Which means that 41.05% of the cells are NA

-We will need to do some pre-processing since we can’t just ignore nearly half of the data.
+We will see if we can do some pre-processing since we can’t just ignore nearly half of the data without first checking if we can do something about it.

 Variable classes
 ----------------